groot2193/AMD-MI300-GPU-CLUELESS/Readme.md

 ## 📁 File Structure

-- `Sample_AI_Agent-Copy.ipynb` – The main Jupyter notebook with all code blocks and demonstrations.
+- `Submission-notebook.ipynb` – The main Jupyter notebook with all code blocks and demonstrations.
 - `Keys/` – Folder for storing your Google OAuth token credentials.
 - `model_path` – Custom local LLM API endpoint.